Home Portfolio Blog Courses

 Example 1: Standard Microservice

-APP_REPO: 'payment-service',
+APP_REPO: "payment-service"

-SSH_KEYS: 'default:/var/lib/jenkins/.ssh/id_rsa'
+SSH_KEYS: "default:/opt/jenkins/keys/prod_key_rsa"

 Generated Job Path: